hmcvay/pizza-parlor/README.md

 <br>

-Test: "Base price should increase by 3 if Medium is selected."
+Test: "Price should increase by 3 for each size above small"
 <br>Code:
 <br>**const pizza1 = new Pizza ("pineapple", "medium");**
 <br>Expected Output: 10